innot/argparseDecorator/README.rst

 Installation
 ============
-If the requirements are met, then a simple
+{TODO} If the requirements are met, then a simple

 .. code:: bash